ROCm/hipBLAS/README.md

 require the client to change, regardless of the chosen backend.
 Currently, hipBLAS supports rocBLAS and cuBLAS backends.

-To use hipBLAS, you must first install rocBLAS and rocSOLVER or cuBLAS.
+To use hipBLAS, you must first install rocBLAS, rocSPARSE, and rocSOLVER or cuBLAS.

 ## Documentation